soto-project/soto/CONTRIBUTING.md

 ### Formatting

-We use Nick Lockwood's SwiftFormat for formatting code.
+We use Apple's SwiftFormat for formatting code.
 PRs will not be accepted if they haven't be formatted.
-The current version of SwiftFormat we are using is v0.48.17.

 All new files need to include the following file header at the top
 ```swift